Hi, I’m Vera. Welcome to Passports & Spice!

 Curious about me?

-I grew up in Slovenia (which was Yugoslavia at the time) and came to the U.S. 20+ years ago after meeting my American husband.
-My temporary move for “two years only” has been extended indefinitely, and I now call Chicago home.
-My husband Mark and I have two awesome kids: Jacob (14) is an aspiring international soccer star and a FIFA 18 and Fortnite addict.
-His sister Nina (11) loves soccer, too, but also enjoys teaching herself ukulele and has a talent for art and acting.
+I grew up in Slovenia and came to the U.S. 20+ years ago after meeting my American husband.
+My temporary move for “two years only” has been extended indefinitely and I now call Chicago home.
+We have two teens who keep us on our toes, challenging and inspiring us every day.
 We have traveled to more than 80 destinations, exploring, learning, eating and laughing our way around the world together.
 Regardless of the destination, we like to wander off the beaten path, seeking unique sights and experiences to make our travels especially memorable.